anon-blue/anon.blue/README.txt

 I LOVE Y                                              nbvbnn     Hey! fFdjfhkxxf .ksdhf.dnfgIt'better to be dldiediediediediediediediediediediediediediediediedie diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfhjHe llo. we are alone.
-We are useless. we are HUMAN. sfjkdjfgdfjfloatingiujjjjpooooo jgldjgldfjgldkfjgldkjgldgjldjgldjglfkgjldfkjgldkfjgldI'm looking for some movmen t - like words dac dancers - fffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
+We are useless. we are HUMAN. sfjkdjfgdfjfloating in spce wit h friends there are no jelly fish only figments on rainy tuesdsys alone in a wel ll guarded by space structures and beings only insffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
                   j j youSAF AS DASF ASFASDF ASSSSSSSSSSSSSSSSSSSSSSSSSSvive le